 We endured a few mishaps during this production, but the real conundrum was whether these were cupcakes or muffins.
 The recipe called these babies cupcakes, but they seemed more like muffins to me.
 Especially after I trashed the frosting.
 It wound up being a glaze which I happily preferred.
 Muffin or cupcake, they were good.
 I ate them three mornings straight with my coffee, and I packed them as snacks for Scarlett.

-2 teaspoons freshly squeezed lemon juice (add an extra one or two for glaze)
+- 2 teaspoons freshly squeezed lemon juice (add 2-3 tsps extra for a glaze)

 Preheat oven to 400